 Already curious what the Bishnoi 29 rules are?
 Find it here.
 These 29 rules can be classified into four categories:

-Since slaughter of animals is also forbidden, it follows that Bishnois are vegetarians.
+Moreover, since slaughter of animals is also forbidden, it follows that Bishnois are vegetarians.
 Furthermore, unlike many Hindus who cremate their dead, Bishnois bury their dead instead, to avoid use of wood for burning.

 Good morale and social behavior – Seven of the 29 tenets deal with healthy social behavior such as not lying, watching ones speech, no stealing, not condemning someone, and to not engage in useless debates.
 This part of the Bishnoi 29 rules is much like the Christian’s 10 Commandments.